Update Feb 2025

 Pilot Description

-The pilot project aims to testing out practices in heritage language teaching and discussing the results.
-It centers on the cooperation with 18 teachers who teach the heritage languages (HL) Arabic, Farsi, Russian, Somali, Turkish or Ukrainian at pilot schools in Sweden, Finland and the Netherlands during the school year of September 2024-May 2025.
+The pilot project aims to test practices in heritage language teaching and discussing the results.
+It centres on cooperation with 18 teachers who teach the heritage languages (HL) Arabic, Farsi, Russian, Somali, Turkish or Ukrainian at pilot schools in Sweden, Finland and the Netherlands during the school year of September 2024 to May 2025.

-Following an intensive exchange of knowledge and experience, the partners involved in the project developed a pilot model for trialing heritage language teaching practices that addresses the existing challenges and tests solutions at six selected schools in Sweden, Finland and the Netherlands.
-The pilot project centers on the cooperation with 18 teachers who teach the heritage languages (HL) Arabic, Farsi, Russian, Somali, Turkish or Ukrainian at the pilot schools.
+Following an intensive exchange of knowledge and experience, the partners involved in the project developed a pilot model for testing heritage language teaching practices that address the existing challenges and tests solutions at six selected schools in Sweden, Finland and the Netherlands.

-The professional monitoring and evaluation of the pilot project will result in the development of a handbook with practical recommendations for the implementation of heritage language teaching in the national school system.
+The professional monitoring and evaluation of the pilot project will result in the development of a handbook with practical recommendations for the implementation of heritage language teaching in the national school systems.

 Contact: